voxpupuli/puppet-openssl/REFERENCE.md

 Data type: `Variant[Type, Array[Type]]`

-List of resources to subcribe for PKCS12 renewal
+List of resources to subscribe to for PKCS12 renewal

 Default value: `[]`